amiv-eth/amivapi/docs/User_Guide.md

  * 401 - Please log in
  * 403 - Logged in but not allowed (This is not for you)
  * 404 - No content (This can also mean you could retrive something here, but no object is visible to you because your account is that of a peasant)
+ * 412 - The etag or confirmation-token you provieded is wrong
  * 422 - Semantic error (Your data does not make sense, e.g. dates in the past which should not be)

  * 500 - Generic server error